 A significant portion of Mr. Winfield’s practice is devoted to the area of dispute resolution.
 He is a strong advocate of exploring pragmatic and creative business solutions involving alternative processes to the standard litigation model.
 He provides counseling to the firm’s clients on the various forms of alternative dispute resolution, including mediation, arbitration, and early neutral evaluation and is a certified mediator with the United States District Court for the Middle District of Pennsylvania and a member of the American Arbitration Association’s Panel of Construction and Commercial Arbitrators.
 His formal mediation training comes from the Straus Institute for Dispute Resolution at the Pepperdine University School of Law.
 He served as Adjunct Professor at Widener University School of Law teaching mediation skills course to upper-level law students from 2012 to 2013.

-Mr. Winfield has been selected by his peers for inclusion in the following for Construction Law: The Best Lawyers in America© (Since 2016); Pennsylvania Super Lawyers (Since 2014), and Select Lawyers (Since 2014).
-He is also a Fellow with the Construction Lawyers Society of America.
-For information about these selections and an overview of common third-party publications, rankings, and lists methodologies, click here.
+Mr. Winfield has been selected by his peers for inclusion in The Best Lawyers in America© since 2016 in the Construction Law category and was recognized as a Lawyer of the Year in the Construction Law category in the 2021 and 2023 editions.
+He has also been recognized in the Construction Law category by Pennsylvania Super Lawyers since 2014 and Select Lawyers since 2014.
+He is also a Fellow of the Construction Lawyers Society of America.
+For information about these selections and an overview of common third-party publications, rankings, and list methodologies, click here.

 Mr. Winfield is admitted to practice before all state courts in Pennsylvania and Maryland; the United States District Court for the Middle and Eastern Districts of Pennsylvania; and the United States District Court for the District of Maryland.